LIKHITH-G0WDA/OnlineRetail/README.md

 # OnlineRetail
  I created data visuals, practiced using PowerBI to represent information, and built my presentation skills in a real-world context.
+ Dataset: Online Reatils dataset (Tata)